willdurand-edu/php-slides/src/2/03_symfony2_templating.md

 * `app/Resources/FooBarBundle/views/Bar/index.html.twig`;
 * `src/Foo/BarBundle/Resources/views/Bar/index.html.twig`.

-To override the bundle template, copy the `index.html.twig` template from the bundle to: `app/Resources/FooBarBundle/views/Bar/index.html.twig`.
+In order to  override the bundle template, copy the `index.html.twig` template from the bundle to: `app/Resources/FooBarBundle/views/Bar/index.html.twig`.

+---

-### Overriding Core Templates
+# Overriding Core Templates

 The core **TwigBundle** contains a number of different templates that can be overridden by copying each from the `Resources/views/` directory of the